afghanistanyn/pysed/README.rst

 	$ pysed -i --print 'whose ' 'sur' text.txt

-        THIS is my cat,
+        This is my cat,
          whose surname is Betty.
-        THIS is my dog,
+        This is my dog,
          whose surname is Frank.
         This is my fish,
         whose surname is George.